Te Parinui o Whiti the place of New Zealand's earliest human history

 The history of the Wairau Lagoon

-The Wairau Bar is notable for its rich history.
+The Wairau Bar is notable for its rich heritage.
 It is the earliest known site of human occupation in New Zealand; home to the first generation of Polynesian migrants, who became known as the Moa Hunter.
 They were thought to have landed their waka (canoe) more than 800 years ago, settling in a land where birds flourished unchallenged by predators.
 The lagoon also provided bountiful kōnae (food basket) of water fowl, seafood and tuna (eel) for these early settlers.

 The giant flightless bird, the moa, became the Moa Hunters’ primary food source.
 It is thought to have become extinct around 500 years ago, well before the arrival of European settlers.